arc53/DocsGPT/CODE_OF_CONDUCT.md

 ### 4. Permanent Ban
-* **Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior,harassment of an individual or aggression towards or disparagement of classes of individuals.
+* **Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual or aggression towards or disparagement of classes of individuals.

 * **Consequence**: A permanent ban from any sort of public interaction within